nhsengland/sharing-platform-docs/research/README.md

 - [July 2020](/research/surveys/managers-survey-202006.md) - Survey conducted on **Workspace Managers** on their use and attitude to the platform.

 ## Quantitative
-Below are links to qualitative user research we have undertaken on FutureNHS ordered by date (newest to oldest)
+Below are links to quantitative user research we have undertaken on FutureNHS ordered by date (newest to oldest)
 - [29 October 2021](/research/quantitative/stats-research-20211029.md) - Anslysis of how workspaces use **permissions** with regards to **forums**.
 Data up to 29 October 2021.
 - [26 October 2021](/research/quantitative/stats-research-20211026.md) - How **Teams permissions** functions are used on the platform.
 Data up to 26 October 2021.
 - [12 July 2021](/research/quantitative/stats-research-20210712.md) - What types of **members are creating folders** on the platform?
 Data from 01 May 2021 to 11 July 2021.